mvolkmann/blog/src/htmx.md

 Companies that sponsor the development of HTMX are listed on the
 {% aTargetBlank "https://htmx.org", "home page" %}.
 They include GitHub and JetBrains.

-The HTMX library is implemented in JavaScript, not TypeScript, in a single source file.
-There are plans to add JSDoc TypeScript type definitions for better code editor support.

 ## REST?